dileep-kishore/100-days-of-code/log.md

 2. Started analyzing [Stack Overflow dataset](https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey/version/2#) from kaggle.

 **Thoughts** I need a better plan as to what I want to do with the dataset.
 Preferably I would like to create an application.

+### Day 2: June 05, Saturday

+**Today's Progress**:
+1. Completed Introduction to Datascience in Python course
+2. Completed assignment 2 of the course

+**Thoughts**: Working on assignments is much more helpful than trying to analyze a dataset.
+I learnt quite a big more about relatively unknown pandas functions like `pandas.Series.str.startswith`.
+When it comes to libraries like `pandas` and `numpy` practice makes perfect.